agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 ```
 {% endraw %}

 And that's it!
-All the customization is in changing the Liquid in
+All the customization is controlled by changing the Liquid code
-`substitute.html`.
-Here are some examples.
+in `substitute.html`.
+Below are some examples.

-### Defining Customer Markup
+### Defining Custom Markup

-One thing we can do is define customer markup.
-Markdown has now syntax for
+We can do is define custom markup.
+Markdown has no syntax for
 <u>Underline</u>, but we can define some like this:

 {% raw %}